IPLC-Miami/booksmartly/PROJECT_STATUS.md

 ## Project Overview
 BookSmartly is a healthcare appointment booking and management system that was cloned from the CureIt project and modified for deployment on a VPS server at https://booksmartly.iplcmiami.com/.

-## Current Status: CRITICAL BACKEND FIXES DEPLOYED - FRONTEND REBUILD IN PROGRESS!
+## Current Status: CRITICAL DASHBOARD DEBUGGING - BRANCH CLEANUP COMPLETED!

 ### ✅ Successfully Resolved Issues